JuanJakobo/Pocketbook-Nextcloud-Client/README.md

 * Pocketbook Inkpad Color 2 (PB743)

 ## Usage

+To log in, follow these steps:

-To login type the servername (e.g. https://domainname) or the WebDAV URL (e.g. htts://domainname/remote.php/dav/files/UUID) (You can look up the WebDAV URL in the files app->seetings.), Username and Password.
-If you have 2FA enabled, you have to set up an App specific password. (https://docs.nextcloud.com/server/latest/user_manual/en/user_2fa.html#using-client-applications-with-two-factor-authentication)
+1. Enter the server name (e.g., `https://domainname`) or the WebDAV URL (e.g., `https://domainname/remote.php/dav/files/UUID`).
+You can find the WebDAV URL in the Files app under settings.

+2. Provide your username and password.
+If you have 2FA (Two-Factor Authentication) enabled, you need to set up an App-specific password.
+You can learn more about this process [here](https://docs.nextcloud.com/server/latest/user_manual/en/user_2fa.html#using-client-applications-with-two-factor-authentication).

-Next you will be asked where you want to save the nextcloud files.
-To download a file, click on it.
-If you want to sync a folder click it until an menu appears.
-In this menu select "sync".
-The folder sync will only sync files that are "newer" on the server side.
-It ignores .sdr files.
+After logging in, you'll be prompted to select a location to save the Nextcloud files.

+- To download a file, simply click on it.

+- To sync a folder, click on it until a menu appears.
+Then, select "sync" from the menu.
+The folder sync feature will only synchronize files that are "newer" on the server side, ignoring `.sdr` files.

 ## How to build
 Currently there are multiple methods to build the application.
 It is recommended to use the Dockerimage.